fredrickkisingo/farm-inventory-frontend/README.md

-Frontend web application for the farm inventory management app
+Frontend web application for the farm inventory management app built using react